samuelbortolin/sprout-classification/README.md

 ### main

-Change the path with the image to analyze and run the program to extract the relevant edges of the image.
-It also tries a hsv approach and extracts edges on the hsv filtered image.
+Change the path with the image to analyze and run the program to extract the relevant edges of the image using canny and sobel.
+It also tries a hsv filtering approach and extracts edges on the hsv filtered image.

 The script can be run using one of the two set of commands: